-Netgear, without a hint of doubt, sets the highest possible standards when modem technologies are concerned.
-And while most of Netgear’s networking devices are show-stoppers, the CM1000 goes one step further by being one of the future-proof Gigabit cable modems.
+Netgear, without a hint of doubt, sets higher standards when it comes to networking devices.
+And while most of their products are show-stoppers, the CM1000 goes one step ahead by being one of the top Gigabit cable modems.

 Netgear CM1000 Specs

 |Modem Router Combo||No|

 |Compatible ISPs||Xfinity, Cox, Spectrum, Mediacom, Sparklight,

 Netgear CM1000 Review: After 3 Weeks of Use

 Stacked with the latest standards, this Netgear modem outpaces its close competitors such as ARRIS SB6190 and Motorola MB8600.
 And that is exactly what I shall validate in the subsequent sections.